The new Livecoding Error Hook in Impromptu

-Impromptu 2.5 has been out for a while now but I've never realised it contained this new handy feature: an 'error hook':
+Impromptu 2.5 has been out for a while now, but I never realized it contained this handy new feature: an 'error hook'.

 The interpreter will now throw to an error hook providing you with greater control over exception handling.
 You initiate the livecoding error hook by calling (sys:livecoding-error-hook #t).
-Errors are then passed to the *livecoding-error-hook* function - which you may rebind.
-By default the function simply returns 1 but can be modified for more specialised behaviour.
+Errors are then passed to the *livecoding-error-hook* function, which you may rebind.
+By default, the function simply returns 1 but can be modified for more specialized behavior.

-This is extremely useful, to say the least, if you are performing live and want to avoid situations in which a (stupid) typo or parenthesis error will mess up your entire gig.
-The error hook in many cases will prevent your looping function from crashing, giving you time to fix the error.
-Really neat.
+This feature is extremely useful if you're performing live and want to avoid situations in which a simple typo or parenthesis error could derail your entire performance.
+The error hook will often prevent your looping function from crashing, giving you time to fix the error while the music continues to play.
+This is a game-changer for live coding performances where maintaining flow is crucial.

 Here's an example from the official release notes: